Jopp-gh/Obsidian-Dune84/Wiki/Poetry.md

 >assign a shortcut to **Style Settings: Show style settings view** in Obsidian's **Preferences>Shortcuts**, so you can open Style Settings side-by-side to your note and see in real time how your slider affects the **Line styles decoration** size

 ### Special features
-Horizontal lines are special in Dune, in fact, each time you add a hr `---` you tell Dune to add a **Page Break**
+Horizontal lines are special in Dune, in fact, each time you add a hr `---` you tell Dune to add a **Page Break**.
+Make sure to surround hr's with an empty line before and after

 ---
 [go back to the ReadMe](https://github.com/Jopp-gh/Obsidian-Dune84/tree/main)